 Prior to the commencement of any land-clearing or construction activities, all No-Go and Open Space areas, must be demarcated and must not be disturbed during the construction phase.
+The exception to this is the sloped area where the stormwater structure will be located, demarcation may only be possible once the footprint is cleared due to the slope and vegetation coverage.
+It is recommended that at least markers are placed on the edges of the are for the construction of the stormwater structure so that clearance remains within the designated footprint.

 No-go areas must be off-limits to all construction workers, vehicles and machinery during all phases of the development.
 No vegetation may be cleared from within the no-go areas, and no dumping of any material (waste, topsoil, subsoil etc.) may occur in these areas.
-Construction workers must be informed of the no-go areas, and if necessary appropriate signage and/or temporary fencing (e.g. droppers with danger tape) can be used to enforce the no-go areas.
+Construction workers must be informed of the no-go areas, and if necessary appropriate signage and/or temporary fencing (e.g., droppers with danger tape) can be used to enforce the no-go areas.

-Please refer to Figure 11 for the suggested No-Go area of the site.
+Please refer to Figure 6 for the suggested No-Go area of the site.

-Figure 11: Suggested No-Go area
+Figure 6: Suggested No-Go areas.